Equivalence of continuous- and discrete-variable gate-based quantum computers with finite energy: Approximation error of circuit components

 \subsection{Proof of error of rotation}

 Here we provide a proof of Lemma~\ref{lemma:error-rotation}. \begin{proof} We consider a rotation of an arbitrary angle $\theta$.
 Note that without loss of generality, we can restrict to the case that $\theta\in [-\frac{\pi}{4},\frac{\pi}{4})$ because we can generate rotations that are multiples of $\pi/2$ using the Fourier transform.

-Neglecting the global phase in the definition of rotation from Eq.~(\ref{eq: rotation gate}), we can decompose $\hat R(\theta)$ into Fourier transforms and shear gates~\cite{douce2019} as
+We can decompose $\hat R(\theta)$, from Eq.~(\ref{eq: rotation gate}), into Fourier transforms and shear gates~\cite{douce2019} as

 whereby $s_1=\sec\theta+\tan\theta$, $s_2=\cos\theta$ and $s_3=\cos\theta+(1+\sin\theta)\tan\theta$.
 We note that given the restrictions on the angles, we have that $\sqrt{2}-1\leq s_1 \leq \sqrt{2}+1$, $\frac{1}{\sqrt{2}} \leq s_2\leq 1$, and $\sqrt{2}-1\leq s_3\leq \sqrt{2}+1$.